 We grow food using diversified, organic methods on multiple sites throughout Raleigh and Durham, which serve as the home bases for our agricultural training programs.
 Click here for a map to the IFFS farms and gardens across the Triangle region

-The IFFS Wake County Teaching Farm is a diversified farm enterprise on 6 acres on Tryon Road and an adjacent 3 acres across Dover Road, where educational experiences can occur, entrepreneurship flourishes, and on-farm micro-enterprises create sustainable businesses.
+The IFFS Tryon Road Teaching Farm is a diversified farm enterprise on 6 acres on Tryon Road and an adjacent 3 acres across Dover Road, where educational experiences can occur, entrepreneurship flourishes, and on-farm micro-enterprises create sustainable businesses.
 Kids and adults alike can get in touch with their inner-gardener.
 Come volunteer, intern or become an incubator farmer.
 Spend time with our chickens, goats, fish, worms, and plants, and find out where your food comes from.

 Collaborative Regional Alliance for Farmer Training- United Piedmont